CraryPrimitiveMan/awesome-with-star/awesome/mislavcimpersak_awesome-dev-fun.md

 - [Xkcd Excuse](https://xkcd-excuse.com) - The easiest way to get your slacking excuse in hip xkcd format!
 - [Shrugapillar.js](https://github.com/memeguild/shrugapillar) - A library for generating shrugapillars. :star:8
 - [quinedb](https://github.com/gfredericks/quinedb) - A quine that is also a key-value store.
 Breaking down the walls between code and data. :star:529
 - [πfs](https://github.com/philipl/pifs) - π contains every possible digit sequence in existence.
-I'm sure your data is in there *somewhere*. :star:4222
+I'm sure your data is in there *somewhere*. :star:4223
-- [parrot.live](https://github.com/hugomd/parrot.live) - 🐦 Bringing animated parrots to terminals everywhere. :star:1563
+- [parrot.live](https://github.com/hugomd/parrot.live) - 🐦 Bringing animated parrots to terminals everywhere. :star:1566
+- [Slack Typing](https://github.com/will/slacktyping) - A very good program that makes it so it says I'm typing when anyone else is typing. :star:677